patrick-brian-mooney/markov-sentence-generator/PROGRAMMING.md

 Programming the Markov Sentence Generator
 =========================================

 This document describes how to use Patrick Mooney's Markov chain-based sentence generator from Python 3.X code.
 Python 2.X is not supported.
-(Python 3.X has now been out for more than half of all the time since Python's first public release.)
+(Python 3.X has now been out for longer than 2.X was out before 3.X was out.)
 If what you're looking for is instructions for using the Markov chain-based sentence generator from your terminal rather than from Python code, you're reading the wrong document: you should look at the <a rel="me author" href="https://github.com/patrick-brian-mooney/markov-sentence-generator/blob/master/README.md">README</a> file instead.

 Overview
 --------